cappuu02/Cybersecurity-Sapienza/Cybersecurity-Sapienza-main/2Semester/IOT/15) Introduction to ML and Federated Learning.md

 Consider a ==dataset==, characterised by an independent variable (features) and a dependent variable (to predict), for instance:
 • **Independent variable** = size
 • **Dependent variable** = cost
-• **Each data point is a house** (ossernavzione del dataset, ogni record e dunque coppia dimensione e costo indica un data point che rappresenterebbe in questo esempio una casa)
+• **Each data point is a house** (osservazione del dataset, ogni record e dunque coppia dimensione e costo indica un data point che rappresenterebbe in questo esempio una casa)

 By observing the distribution of the data points, we can notice a linear relationship between the two variables.